 In addition to normal inflationary and contractual increases, the Adopted Budget includes increased expenditures related to the enhanced service discussed above and increased maintenance costs related to the mid-life overhaul of VTA's light rail vehicle fleet.
 The resulting imbalance is reflected in the \$20.4 million and \$26.4 million operating deficits in the Fiscal Year 2018 and Fiscal Year 2019 Adopted Budgets, respectively.
 While the Adopted Budget assumes these deficits would be funded 100% from reserves, it is anticipated that a combination of potential additional revenues and moderated expenditures would serve to reduce the deficits.
-Any remaining deficit would then be funded from a combination of reserves and financing related to the mid-life overhaul expenditures, if required.
-VTA is currently analyzing the appropriate mix of the use of reserves and financing to close the deficit which it expects to finalize sometime in the spring of 2018.
+Any remaining deficit would then be funded from reserves.

-Lastly, with the adoption of the Fiscal Year 2018/19 Budget, the Board directed VTA's General Manager to provide to the Board, by June 2018, or six months after the commencement of the Next Network service, whichever comes later, an analysis of ridership and revenues relative to budgeted estimates.
+With the adoption of the Fiscal Year 2018/19 Budget, the Board directed VTA's General Manager to provide to the Board, by June 2018, or six months after the commencement of the Next Network service, whichever comes later, an analysis of ridership and revenues relative to budgeted estimates.
+The "Next Network" is a plan to better connect VTA transit with the Milpitas and Berryessa BART stations, increase overall system ridership and improve VTA's farebox recovery rate.
 If that analysis reveals a substantial negative gap in revenues, the General Manager is required to present options including, but not limited to, a list of proposed reductions of service or other cost savings that will enable VTA to operate in a fiscally sustainable manner.